What is Fat Transfer to the Breasts?

 How long do the results of a fat transfer to the breasts last?

 The results from a fat transfer are permanent.
 Once the fat cells have settled, they will be connected to your blood supply and become a natural part of your breasts.
 However, this means your fat cells will expand and contract if you gain or lose weight, thus altering your results.
 Therefore, it’s important to avoid fluctuations in weight to maintain results.

 Can you breastfeed after a fat transfer to the breasts?

 A fat transfer to the breasts doesn’t affect your ability to breastfeed as the surgeon won’t inject the fat around your nipples or milk ducts.

 What are the pros and cons of a fat transfer breast augmentation?

+The pros of fat transfer breast augmentation include getting rid of excess fat, minimal scarring, permanent results, and more natural results than having breast implants alone.
 The cons of fat transfer include the limited enhancement it can provide and the less predictable results due to the rate of fat absorption.
 In contrast, implants offer a more dramatic enhancement and predictable result.

 Brazilian Butt Lift (BBL)

 A Brazilian Butt Lift, or BBL, is a fat grafting procedure where fat is removed from chosen liposuction zones and injected into the buttocks to increase the volume, and enhance the shape of the buttocks.